dannyhankk/seenet/README.md

 # seenet
-a C++ 11 network library for linux
+a C++ 11 network library for linux, copy and modify from muduo, https://github.com/chenshuo/muduo.git